j-wyllie/Keep-Moving/README.md

 # Zombtrain
 A simple zombie game using LibGDX

-Can be found on the app store here: https://play.google.com/store/apps/details?id=com.joshuawyllie.game
+Can be found on the google play store here: https://play.google.com/store/apps/details?id=com.joshuawyllie.game